antoinechoffrut/la_permanence/README.md

 ## Notebooks
 1. The Jupyter Notebook `la-permanence-EDA.ipynb` performs simple operations on the data to gain preliminary understanding.
-1. The Jupyter notebook `la-permanence-random-forests.ipynb`
+1. The Jupyter notebook `la-permanence-random-forests-forecasting.ipynb`
    investigates the effectiveness of using random forests to forecast the availability of seats at the coworking spaces.
+1. The choice of parameters in the random forests are determined empirically in the notebook `la-permanence-random-forests-parameters.ipynb`.
 1. The Jupyter notebook `la-permanence-seasonality.ipynb` investigates
    the seasonality in the data.